 heroic quality and invested it with drama and dynamic movement not only in his Constantine but also in the ill-starred monument of Louis XIV which stands now, transformed into a Marcus Curtius, near the 'Bassin des Suisses' in the gardens of Versailles.
 Wittkower

 The statue was initially placed near one of the large fountains along the main axis of the gardens, but it was soon "exiled" to open ground which was used by Royal Swiss Guards for their training at the end of Pièce d'Eau des Suisses, a very large pond.
 Today the area is outside the Palace of Versailles premises.

 The palace seen from the statue

-Today (January 2014) the pedestal of the statue does not bear any inscriptions and the statue is not even mentioned in the information panel at the entrance to Pièce d'Eau des Suisses, now a public garden of the City of Versailles.
+In January 2014 the pedestal of the statue did not bear any inscriptions and the statue was not even mentioned in the information panel at the entrance to Pièce d'Eau des Suisses, now a public garden of the City of Versailles.

 The statue has a principal view, but Bernini, believing it would have been placed in a square, ensured it had other interesting views by a torsion of the horse's head and tail and by a "wind effect" of the cloak.
 As a matter of fact some of these other views are better than the principal one.

 (left) The wind effect of the cloak; (right) how Girardon turned King Louis XIV into Marcus Curtius by reducing the size of the nose; the French still call "nez Bourbonien" a long and prominent nose similar to that of Louis XIV and other members of the Bourbon dynasty

 Most statues of King Louis XIV in public places were destroyed during the French Revolution, but Marcus Curtius did not attract the devastating fury of the mobs.
 Yet, although it portrayed a Republican hero, the statue was not considered worthy of being made more visible.